 - A campus police department or a campus security department of an institution.
 All individuals who work for the campus police or security department are considered CSAs. - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g. an individual who is responsible for monitoring the entrance into institutional property).
-Access monitors,

-- contract security officers, event security officers, staff who provide safety escorts on campus (professional and student staff) are considered CSAs. - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+Access monitors, contract security officers, event security officers, staff who provide safety escorts on campus (professional and student staff) are considered CSAs. - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.

-Although it is encouraged to report campus criminal activity directly to the TTPD or local law enforcement, in some instances members of the campus community may choose to file a report with a CSA.
+Although it is encouraged to report campus criminal activity directly to the TTPD, UMC PD or local law enforcement, in some instances members of the campus community may choose to file a report with a CSA.
 All CSAs will collect the required Clery Act statistical data.
 The "Clery Incident Report for CSAs" can be found on the TTUHSC Clery Act Compliance website.

 In most cases, it is possible for a CSA to fulfill his or her reporting responsibilities and maintain victim confidentiality.
 Clery Incident Reports that are completed online by CSAs are used by the Clery Compliance Officer to compile statistics for TTUHSC Clery Act reporting.
 Clery Incidence Reports also help determine if there is a serious or ongoing threat to the safety of the campus communities requiring an alert (timely warning or emergency notification).
-The responsibilities of a CSA can usually be met without disclosing any personally identifying information.